FrameMuse/api-facade/README.md

 }
 ```

+Generally, the API Facade should make it as simple to access a reousrce as calling a regular function.

 ## Type Safety

 To make your life easier and avoid constant looking into the backend code or the result of an endpoint,